Every year on the 31 May, World No Tobacco Day is celebrated across the world.

 What are the aims?

 The World Health Organization first created the day in 1987.
 It aims to increase awareness of the devastating harms of smoking, secondhand smoking and now thirdhand smoking, as well as highlight the deceitful tactics of the tobacco industry.

 It furthermore contributes to protecting present and future generations from starting to smoke, and most importantly, the day encourages and supports smokers to quit.

 Tobacco use is a threat to any person, regardless of gender, age, race, cultural or educational background.
 It brings suffering, disease, and death, impoverishing families and national economies.

-Globally, there are more than 7 million deaths from tobacco use every year, a figure that is predicted to grow to more than 8 million a year by 2030 without intensified action.
+Globally, there are 8 million deaths from tobacco use every year.
 Of these deaths, more than 600,000 are non-smokers dying from breathing in secondhand smoke.

 Every year in Australia, 18,762 people die from smoking, and closer to home in Victoria, this is about 4,000 deaths a year that could have been prevented.

 What is this year’s theme for World No Tobacco Day?